datachainlab/fabric-tendermint-cross-demo/cmds/alpha/README.md

 	- `account-id` ...
 Get account id

 ## Development
-Not all of them needs to be developed from scratch.
-Project specific commands are `TendermintCommand` and `ERC20Command`.
+Not all of them need to be developed from scratch.
+Project-specific commands are `TendermintCommand` and `ERC20Command`.
-But `CrossCommand` needs to be tweaked as specification.
+But `CrossCommand` needs to be tweaked as a specification.